mikepziegler/tgmap/README.md

 ## Documentation

 ### Get the geodata
-To get the data about the geographical shapes from Thurgau, I first needed to make the steps from [swiss maps] (https://github.com/interactivethings/swiss-maps).
+To get the data about the geographical shapes from Thurgau, I first needed to make the steps from [swiss maps](https://github.com/interactivethings/swiss-maps).
 After that, I created the file "tg-municipalities" by entering the command

 ```
 make topo/tg-municipalities-lakes.json
 ```

-Thanks for [herrstucki] (https://github.com/herrstucki) for helping me out.
+Thanks for [herrstucki](https://github.com/herrstucki) for helping me out.

 ## html file "index.html"
 This is the smallest part of creating a javascript map.
 I made a link to "main.js", which will execute the code and make the map.